jmjatlanta/bitshares-core-wiki/Home.md

 ### Witnesses
 * [[How to become an active witness in BitShares 2.0|How to become an active witness in BitShares 2.0]]
 * [[How to setup your witness for test net (Ubuntu 14.04)|How to setup your witness for test net (Ubuntu 14.04)]]

-[This is a test change to see if I have write permissions, as per @oxarbitrage's request]